benmvp/slides/2019/ato/react-eco.md

 NOTES:
 - As your app grows larger you may find that you're making lots of Rest API requests
-- A single user action can result in 3 or more AJAX requests because of how the micro-services are divided
+- A single user action can result in 3+ AJAX requests
+  * Because of how the micro-services are divided
+  * Managing sequential or parallel requests can get tricky
+  * Also can create sluggish UI
+- We sometimes solve this with rest by creating "uber APIs"
+  * But then we're requesting a whole bunch of data we're not using
+  * Bad for mobile
 - There are cutting-edge technologies to tackle this problem

 /////